-- The satisfy the 183-day requirement, you need to count all of the days you were present in the US in the previous 3 years.
-You need to count the total number of days you spent in the US during the current year.
-The add it to 1/3 of the total numbers of says you spent last year and then add 1/6 of the total numbers of days spent in the United States 2 years ago.
+- To satisfy the 183-day requirement, you need to count all of the days you were present in the US in the last 3 years.
+You also need to count the total number of days you spent in the US during the current year.
+Then add it to 1/3rd of the total number of days you spent last year and then add 1/6th of the total number of days spent in the United States 2 years ago.

-- For the purpose of this test, The US includes all 50 States and the District of Columbia; territorial waters; The seabed and subsoil of those submarine areas that are adjacent to U.S. territorial waters and over which the United States has exclusive rights under international law to explore and exploit natural resources.
+- For the purpose of this test, The US includes all 50 States and the District of Columbia including – territorial waters, which are defined as any “seabed or subsoil of those submarine areas that are adjacent to U.S. territorial waters and over which the United States has exclusive rights under international law to explore and exploit natural resources.”

 1040NR Fact #2: You may fall into a category of exempt individuals.
 Those are foreign-government related individuals, who are present in the US temporarily.
 Or you are a teacher with a J or Q visa.
 Elsewise, you can be a foreign student or professional athlete, These categories do not need to file a nonresident tax return.
 More specifically, the days spent in the U.S. under these visa categories are excluded from the computation when computing the substantial presence test.